 The qalandar best known to western counterculture is Qutb al-Din Haydar.
 In popular works, he’s called Sheikh Haydar and features only as a vague figure in an equally vague legend of somehow discovering the intoxicating power of Cannabis.
 Usually an illustration shows a bearded man with turban and robes—a typical medieval Muslim.
 More accurate would be a bald, naked figure with no eyebrows, long thick moustache, beard singed off, heavy rings in both ears, iron collar, iron bracelets, and an iron rod run through his penis.
 Among Haydari qalandar adepts this signified sexual absistinence and transcendence of lust.
 (There’s a limit, clearly, to how far these groups can be seen as Muslim Merry Pranksters or the sheikh as a proto-Ken Kesey).
 In his spiritual potency, it’s said Haydar fashioned iron implements in his bare hands, the metal melting like wax as he shaped it round his neck or wrist.
 His khanqah lay in Khorasan, in the hills outside Nishapur, eastern Iran, not far from what’s now the border of Afghanistan.
 In 1211, according to the legend related by the Egyptian Arab historian Al-Maqrizi, Haydar broke a period of extended retreat and in deep depression wandered into the nearby mountains.
 There, his attention was caught by a shrub that, despite the still desert air, seemed to shimmer and glint, moved by its own inner force.
 We’re told he then partook of the plant, walked back to his khanqah beaming with delight and, when confronted by his inquisitive followers, shared this newfound secret.

 The garbled stories that have come to us through Arab scholars such as Al-Maqrizi appear to have one source of their confusion in the ambiguous meaning of the Arabic word ‘hashish’.
 Like the term ‘bhang’, hashish can refer to the Cannabis plant itself and to its preparations.
-To Arabs, hashish first meant ‘plant stuff’ or ‘herbage’ and, like bhang, could refer to coarse herbal cannabis, as well as confections and draughts thereof.
+To Arabs, hashish first meant ‘herb’, ‘weed’ or ‘plant stuff’ and, like bhang, could refer to coarse herbal cannabis, as well as confections and draughts thereof.
 Only over time did this word hashish tend toward the more limited meaning now ascribed to it by Westerners.
-Charas, by contrast, has only ever refered to resin.
-In this respect, it trumps hashish when it comes to naming rights over it (Lebanese or Moroccan charas, anyone?).
+Charas, by contrast, is seemingly only ever used to refer to resin.
+In this respect, it would trump hashish in a hypothetical match over ‘naming rights’ (Lebanese or Moroccan charas, anyone?).
 As for the qalandars’ alleged discovery, there are good reasons to conclude that these wanderers did not so much discover the potency of Cannabis as popularise a Khorasani technique for making cannabis more potent.
 As early as 850 CE, physicians in Baghdad—then the capital of the Caliphate in Islam’s Golden Age—used Chinese silk fabric, traded via Central Asia, to sieve mixtures of herbal medicines.
 It’s likely knowledge of this filtering process had travelled west with silk to Baghdad from Central Asia, and indeed that many of Baghdad’s physicians were Khorasani themselves, as Avicenna (c.
 980–1050 CE) was.
 Several sources from the pre-tobacco era Middle East and Anatolia indicate the new presence of sieved cannabis resin following the qalandar diaspora and Mongol conquest.
 By refining and concentrating coarse material through a gauze of taught fabric, ideally silk, several hundred grams of herb could be reduced to a portable quantity that was easily stored in a charas, a leather pouch, and carried far and wide, accelerating the process of popularisation.
 Portability and potency together were likely the initial impetus behind the spread of the sieving technique.
 As recently as the 1920s, it was noted by the American traveller Lowell Thomas that these leather charas pouches or wallets were the preferred means by which not just producers but Afghan consumers stored their stash.